Migratory Game Bird Hunting

 - Written permission is required to hunt on private land.

 - A hunting license is required to hunt migratory game birds (with exceptions).
-See Hunting Licenses and Prices for Armed Forces information and hunting license costs, exceptions, purchasing, requirements and types.
+See Hunting Licenses, Stamps and Permits (Hunting Licenses) for Armed Forces information and hunting license costs, exceptions, purchasing, requirements and types.

 - This stamp may be obtained through the COMPASS portal at compass.dnr.maryland.gov/ OR any Licensing and Registration Service Center (Addresses & Phone Numbers) OR a Sport License agent.